More tips on dumpsters in Manitowoc, WI

 As with any purchase, informed shoppers get the best deal.
-That’s certainly the case when it comes to renting a dumpster.
+That’s certainly the case when it comes to renting a dumpster for construction debris, roofing, concrete, or household junk.
 Here are a few tips that help you become a more informed customer.

-- It's smart to contact at least two companies for quotes.
+- It's smart to contact two companies for quotes.
 This ensures you’re getting a fair price.
-Typically, prices are fairly close between dumpster services in the same area, but it's worthwhile to double check the market to make sure you're not overpaying.
+Typically, prices are fairly close between locally owned dumpster services in the same area, but it's worthwhile to double check the market to make sure you're not overpaying.

 - Avoid overweight fees by not mixing in heavy debris (e.g., dirt, concrete, brick, etc.) into a general debris dumpster.
 For example, say you're loading a dumpster with household junk and you rented it with 2 tons of weight included.
 Mixing concrete into that dumpster may push the weight of the dumpster well over your limit, meaning you'll get hit with extra charges for the weight when it's weighed at the landfill.

 - Understand the standard rental period and avoid late fees by calling and having the dumpster service pick up the container on or before the agreed upon date.

 - When on the fence about which bin size to choose, it's safer to book the larger one.
 The difference in price is minimal compared to the potential of having to rent an additional dumpster.
 See our helpful articles on 10 yard dumpsters and 20 yard dumpsters for additional help on selecting the right container size.

 - Ask about recycling options, particularly for "clean loads" of concrete, shingles, and some construction debris.
 In some areas, it's cheaper for the roll off company to recycle a load rather than dump it at the landfill.
 They may pass these savings on to you.